ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 }
 {% endgraph %}

-The correct child would be the smaller one, but we'd need to merge *their* subtrees ... wait, this is the same as our first step!

-The problem we have now is analogous to our initial one, so recursion is the way to go to give us the complete join algorithm, which
+The correct child would be the smaller one, but we'd need to merge *their* subtrees.
+This is same kind of problem we're trying to solve in the first place, so recursion is the way to go.
+This gives us the full join algorithm:

 1. Firstly, finds the smaller root node and sets it as the root of the output.
 2. Then, recursively merges the other tree with the subtree on the same side -- that's blue with red in the example.